Fitzonreee/kong-test/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Kong Enterprise Landing Page

-This repo is a gulp starter for this CSS Tricks tutorial.
+All the compiled static files are in the dist folder.

-Remember to do run the `npm install` command after cloning this repo :)
+Run `npm install` command and then `gulp` to launch locally.